darwingrosse/AMT-Transcripts/README.md

 The generated html file will have the same stem as the provided json file but with the .html extension and it will be stored in the HTML directory.
 E.g.
 `HTML/transcript-0005.html`
-If the -a option is passed, the generated audio file will have the same name with \_audio appended before the extension, e.g. HTML/transcript-0005\_audio.html
+If the `-a` option is passed, the generated html file will have the same name with \_audio appended before the extension, e.g. `HTML/transcript-0005\_audio.html`

 ## Running the Tests